nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 ##### Association tables and inter-entity relationships

    * _define and specify the structure of each Level 1 association relationship_

+##### Controlled vocabularies and term tables

+   * _enumerate CVs_
+   * _describe term tables_
+   * _discuss parser script on offer_
+      * _to be executed during bdbag-preparation stage_
+      * _will inflate bare CV terms cited in entity fields into corresponding CV term-usage tables_
+      * _auto-loads and populates display-layer term-decorator data (name, description) from relevant CV OBO reference files_
+   * _wish list:_
+      * _controlled vocabulary version control policy_
+      * _detailed plan for handling app-layer aggregations of CV-term query results to best serve user searches: LCA computation, keyword-set association/decoration, etc._
+      * _policy specifying term-addition request process between CFDE and CV managers (active and ongoing for OBI, e.g.)_
+      * _establish and execute some sort of survey process to generate consensus on which particular CVs look like the best final selections to serve as C2M2 reference sets (e.g. OBI vs. BAO)_
+      * _detailed ETL usage guide: should we pre-select sub-vocabularies of sanctioned CVs to distribute to ETL generators, updating these blessed subsets on an ongoing basis (as new term requirements arrive from client metadata sources modeling their respective datasets)?_

 #### Level 1 metadata submission examples: Data Package JSON Schema and example TSVs